Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective

-However, the application of the original RoPE to modeling visual data remains suboptimal considering the spatiotemporal correlation of visual tokens.
-One popular type of generative models, diffusion models~\cite{ho2022video_diffusion_models,song2020DDIM,ho2020denoising_DDPM}, have improved upon this technique by proposing 3D RoPE that jointly injects spatiotemporal latent coordinates during attention calculation and demonstrates its effectiveness~\cite{hong2022cogvideo,kong2024hunyuanvideo,wan2.1}.
-If we slightly abuse the annotation by denoting $\bm{x}_m^{\rm T} \bm{W}_q^{\rm T}$ and $\bm{W}_k \bm{x}_n$ as $\bm{X}_m^{\rm T}$ and $\bm{X}_n$, we can formulate the attention calculation in~\cref{eqn:attn_calculation} based on 3D RoPE as:
+However, applying the original RoPE to modeling visual data remains suboptimal considering the spatiotemporal nature of visual tokens.
+Diffusion models~\cite{ho2022video_diffusion_models} improved upon this by proposing 3D RoPE that jointly injects spatiotemporal latent coordinates during attention calculation~\cite{hong2022cogvideo,kong2024hunyuanvideo}.
+If we slightly abuse the annotation by denoting $\bm{x}_m^{\rm T} \bm{W}_q^{\rm T}$ and $\bm{W}_k \bm{x}_n$ as $\bm{X}_m^{\rm T}$ and $\bm{X}_n$, we can write the attention calculation based on 3D RoPE as:

 where $\{t_s,t_e\} = \{0,\frac{2}{16}d\}$, $\{h_s,h_e\} = \{\frac{2}{16}d, \frac{5}{16}d\}$ and $\{w_s,w_e\} = \{\frac{5}{16}d, \frac{1}{2} d\}$ denote the start and end dimension index for encoding temporal, height and width relative position; $\bm{X}_{m, t_s:t_e}^{\rm T}$ denotes the submatrix extracted from $\bm{X}_{m}^{\rm T}$ using row indices $[2t_s, 2t_e)$; other matrices are similarly defined.